andreasdominik/SusiTime/docs/src/snipsHermesQnD.md

 In the SnipsHermesQnD framework this is controlled by two mechanisms:

 The `config.jl` defines a constant `const CONTINUE_WO_HOTWORD = true`.
-`true` is the default and hence continuation without hotword is enable by default.
-To completly disable it for your skill, just set the constant to `false`.
+`true` is the default and hence continuation without hotword is enabled by default.
+To completely disable it for your skill, just set the constant to `false`.
 The second mechanism is the return value of every single skill-action.
 A new session will only be started if both are true, the